SPECIAL EDUCATIONAL NEEDS and DISABILITY (SEND) Information Report

-Additional support is reviewed through the use of ongoing assessment; Individual Educational Plans (IEPs) monitoring children’s progress towards outcomes; regular feedback from teaching staff; day-to-day observations and ongoing assessment of SEND provision and intervention.
+Additional support is reviewed through the use of ongoing assessment; Individual Pupil Plans, monitoring children’s progress towards outcomes; regular feedback from teaching staff; day-to-day observations and ongoing assessment of SEND provision and intervention.
 CPS also benefits from sharing the expertise at Bristol Cathedral Choir School.

 CPS benefits from external support from a range of agencies, including: